googleapis/google-cloud-java/google-cloud-dns/README.md

 Dns dns = DnsOptions.defaultInstance().service();
 ```

-For other authentication options, see the [Authentication](https://github.com/GoogleCloudPlatform/gcloud-java#authentication) page.
+For other authentication options, see the [Authentication](https://github.com/GoogleCloudPlatform/google-cloud-java#authentication) page.

 #### Managing Zones
-Record sets in `gcloud-java-dns` are managed inside containers called "zones". `ZoneInfo` is a class
+Record sets in `google-cloud-dns` are managed inside containers called "zones". `ZoneInfo` is a class
 which encapsulates metadata that describe a zone in Google Cloud DNS. `Zone`, a subclass of `ZoneInfo`, adds service-related
 functionality over `ZoneInfo`.